kemalat/aws-tutorials/mysql-to-aws-eks.md

 ### Notes

 * Be familiar with Kubernetes architecture and have a look [Amazon EKS pricing page](https://aws.amazon.com/eks/pricing/).
-In Short, you will be billed for Amazon EKS cluster as master node $0.20 per hour apart from worker nodes.
+You will be billed for Amazon EKS cluster as master node $0.20 per hour apart from worker nodes.
 For worker nodes according to [EC2 pricing](https://aws.amazon.com/ec2/pricing/on-demand/) you will be charged
 * In our deployment, we will run EKS on AWS using EC2.
 * It is assumed that you are using any Linux distribution on your local environment